kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 In the case where some metrics are not able to be computed instantly (time-averaged metrics, for example), then they must be recomputed on the "minimum recency" interval so that they always meet recency requirements.

 ## Implementation Plan
 @dashpole will create an interface over cAdvisor that provides core metrics.
-@dashpole will modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
 @dashpole will modify the structure of metrics collection code to be "On-Demand".

 Suggested, tentative future work, which may be covered by future proposals:
  - Publish these metrics in some form to a kubelet API endpoint
  - Obtain all runtime-specific information needed to collect metrics from the CRI.
- - Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
  - Kubernetes can be configured to run a default "third party metrics provider" as a daemonset.
 Possibly standalone cAdvisor.

 ## Rollout Plan